 - Bidirectional: The Blue Yeti will record from the front and back.
 This is perfect for interviews, instruments, and vocal duets.

-Pros of the Blue Yeti USB Microphone:
+Pros of the Blue Yeti USB Microphone(Paid Link):

 - Very good build quality.
 Almost the entire microphone is made of metal and feels very sturdy.